hanjoes/SKSpriteButton/README.md

 __Note:__ I've actually included all files needed to compile the project in the git repo.
 You should be able to run the example even without `pod install`.

-### Createing a group of toggled (radio) buttons
+### Creating a group of toggled (radio) buttons
-Use this when you want to create a group of radio buttons so that when one is selected (toggled on) the others will be deselected (toggled off).
-Note that when a group is created, then toggleOffHandlers will not be called.
+Use this when you want to create a group of radio buttons so that when one is selected (toggled on), the others will be deselected (toggled off).
+Note that when a group is created, then toggledOffHandlers will not be called.

 ```
     firstButton = SKSpriteButton(imageNamed:"InActive")